-- · NDT methods with appropriate documentation used when relevant.
+- NDT methods with appropriate documentation used when relevant.

-- · Compliance with airworthiness directives or service bulletins.
+- Compliance with airworthiness directives or service bulletins.

 - · Repairs carried out.

 - Modifications carried out.

 - Replacement parts installed.

-- · Life-limited parts status.

-- · Shelf life limitations.

-- · Deviations from the customer work order.

-- · Release statements to satisfy a foreign Civil Aviation Authority maintenance requirement.

-- · Information needed to support shipment with shortages or re-assembly after delivery. - · References to aid traceability, such as batch numbers.
+- · Life-limited parts status. - Shelf life limitations. - Deviations from the customer work order. - · Release statements to satisfy a foreign Civil Aviation Authority maintenance requirement. - · Information needed to support shipment with shortages or re-assembly after delivery. - References to aid traceability, such as batch numbers.

-MCAR-145.A.55 Maintenance records
+MCAR-145.A.55 Maintenance and airworthiness review records

 - (a) The organisation shall record all details of maintenance work carried out.
-As a minimum, the organisation shall retain records necessary to prove that all requirements have been met for issuance of the certificate of release to service, including subcontractor's release documents. - (b) The organisation shall provide a copy of each certificate of release to service to the aircraft operator, together with a copy of any specific approved repair/modification data used for repairs/modifications carried out. - (c) The organisation shall retain a copy of all detailed maintenance records and any associated maintenance data for three years from the date the aircraft or component to which the work relates was released from the organisation. - I. the records under this paragraph shall be stored in a stored in a manner that ensures protection from damage, alteration and theft. - Computer backup discs, tapes etc. shall be stored in a different location from that containing the working discs, tapes etc., in an environment that ensures they remain in good condition. - Where an organisation approved under MCAR-145 terminates its operation, all retained maintenance records covering the last two years shall be distributed to the last owner or customer of the respective aircraft or component or shall be stored as specified by the CAA.
+As a minimum, the organisation shall retain records necessary to prove that all requirements have been met for issuance of the certificate of release to service, including subcontractor's release documents, and for the issue of any airworthiness review certificate and recommendation. - (b) The organisation shall provide a copy of each certificate of release to service to the aircraft operator, together with a copy of any specific repair/modification data used for repairs/modifications carried out. - (c) The organisation shall retain a copy of all detailed maintenance records and any associated maintenance data for three years from the date the aircraft or component to which the work relates was released from the organisation.
+In addition, it shall retain a copy of all the records related to the issue of airworthiness review certificates and recommendation for three years from the date of issue and shall provide a copy of them to the owner of the aircraft. - 1. the records under this paragraph shall be stored in a manner that ensures protection from damage, alteration and theft. - 2.
+Computer backup discs, tapes etc. shall be stored in a different location from that containing the working discs, tapes etc., in an environment that ensures they remain in good condition. - 3.
+Where an organisation approved under MCAR-145 terminates its operation, all retained maintenance records covering the last three years shall be distributed to the last owner or customer of the respective aircraft or component or shall be stored as specified by the CAA.

-AMC 145.A.55(c) Maintenance records
+AMC 145.A.55(c) Maintenance and airworthiness review records